 Lead and zinc are the most abundant metal in urban areas.
 Understanding their effects on wildlife is a main challenge of the 21st century.
 I experimentally showed that lead exposure has consistent negative effects on the reproduction success (Chatelain et al. 2015 Global Change Biology, independently of parental hormones Chatelain et al. 2018 Ecotoxicology & Environmental safety), on some parameters of the immune response (Chatelain et al. 2016 Ecotoxicology) and on the transfer of antibodies into the eggs (Chatelain et al. 2016 Physiological and Biochemial Zoology) in the feral pigeon.
 On the contrary, zinc has positive effects on bird reproduction and physiology, and also compensates lead detrimental effects.

-Interestingly, I found that zinc and lead concentrations in the feathers of the feral pigeon (Columba livia) increase with the pigeon darkness.
-This result suggests that eumelanin, the pigement responsible for the black colouration of plumage, coat and skin in numerous animals, could allow animals to detoxify themselves by transferring a part of the metals circulating in their bloodstream in their feathers (Chatelain et al. 2014 Biology letters, Chatelain et al. 2015 Global Change Biology).
-Trace metals, such as lead and zinc, are of great concern in urban areas and are likely to threat the urban wildlife.
-Indeed, I experimentally showed that lead exposure has consistent negative effects on the reproduction success (Chatelain et al. 2015 Global Change Biology).
+Interestingly, I found that zinc and lead concentrations in the feathers of the feral pigeon (Columba livia) increase with increasing plumage darkness.
+This result suggests that eumelanin, the pigment responsible for the black colouration of plumage, coat and skin in numerous animals, could allow animals to detoxify themselves by transferring a part of the metals circulating in their bloodstream in their feathers (Chatelain et al. 2014 Biology letters, Chatelain et al. 2015 Global Change Biology).
+Accordingly, juveniles exposed to lead are darker than their counterparts raised in a metal-free environment, suggesting a higher survival of dark pigeons compared to pale pigeons (Chatelain et al. 2015 Global Change Biology).

 *aposematism is a defensive strategy that associates a conspicuous phenotype and the production of toxic compounds.